OliverW10/food/README.md

 It looks like its possible to setup a github action to create an ios build (`xcodebuild` on gh macos runner) and then run it with testflight.
 Will need to work out having multiple deployed versions, will probably get k8's running on my vps

 <https://docs.expo.dev/guides/local-app-development/#local-app-compilation>

+# TODOS:
+- auto refresh access token when api call fails with 401
+- decode and store user info from jwt in fe so i can access user id and email without extra api calls
+- mfa setup
+- store jwt in db, and revoke on logout
+- email verification after signup
+- logout of all devices slay